Installation

 -

-Use a separate power supply for the device and the door lock.
+Use a separate power supply for the product and the door lock.

 -